 Bechamel sauce recipe for lasagna, pasta, and other Italian delights.
+The Italian bechamel recipe that will turn your kitchen in an Italian “cucina”!

 bechamel sauce: what, where, how?

+The bechamel sauce ingredients are milk, butter, flour and nutmeg.
 It is made by adding milk and nutmeg to a roux, which is a paste made by cooking butter and flour in a pan.
 Depending on how and how long you cook bechamel it will be more or less thick.

 - You can also freeze it in a glass jar or plastic container for up to 3 months.
 When you defrost it (best if you place it in the refrigerator overnight), it might split, but you can solve the issue by heating it in a small saucepan and whipping it continuously.